Opinion | Here’s why vaccines can end our covid nightmare

 I cannot overemphasize this result: Out of more than 30,000 people who received either the Pfizer or Moderna vaccines, only one person became ill enough to be hospitalized.

 This is the end point we should be scrutinizing with other vaccine candidates.
-Consider the Johnson & Johnson vaccine, which is expected to seek emergency-use authorization this month.
+Consider the Johnson & Johnson vaccine, which the company filed on Thursday for emergency-use authorization.
 (Full disclosure: I am a volunteer participant in this trial.)
 Some have already raised questions about Johnson & Johnson’s preliminary results, asking why people would take a vaccine that’s only 72 percent efficacious in the United States when the Pfizer and Moderna vaccines are 95 percent efficacious.

 But let’s look at the crucial measure of hospitalization.
 The results released thus far show that the single dose of the Johnson & Johnson vaccine was 85 percent successful in protecting against severe disease.
 Crucially, not a single person who received the vaccine was hospitalized or died.